 Of course one way to overcome this problem and tackling boredom at work and shift performance up a gear is to set ‘stretch’ goals.
 That means giving people projects that require them to develop new skills, expand their network or get involved in new activities.
 Goals that take them outside of the status quo will also challenge them to think differently, to find new ways of approaching old problems and to work smarter rather than harder.

 A word of caution however.
 There is a fine line between an energising, challenging, motivating goal – and a target that is so unachievable that people will either burn out or decide it’s impossible and give up before they’ve even started.

 Of course you can’t just set a challenging stretch goal and expect employees to pull the rabbit out of the hat completely unaided.
-They need to be clear about how the work they are doing on the ground fits into the bigger business picture.
+They need to be clear about how their goals and the work they are doing on the ground fits into the bigger business picture.
 They need regular check-ins to discuss progress and highlight any issues.
 They will, most likely, also need support in terms of some kind of skills development to help them meet the targets they have been set.

 The latest performance management software can do much to support this process by helping managers track progress against what’s been agreed and by providing a timely nudge when the next appraisal or informal chat is due.

 Employees will, of course, also want to know how they will be rewarded for their efforts.
 May I politely suggest that if it’s not yet time for the annual pay rise or bonus, an Easter Egg would go down a treat as an interim reward.